sedostheatre/sedos.co.uk/input/shows/2027-songs-for-a-new-world.md

 *Songs For A New World* plays at the Bridewell Theatre from 14-18 September 2027.

 **CONTENT WARNINGS:** mild strong language and mature thematic elements including war, suicide, death and incarceration

+***Songs For A New World***

+Music and Lyrics by Jason Robert Brown\
+Originally Produced by the WPA Theatre, New York City, 1995 (Kyle Renick, Artistic Director)\
+Original Orchestration by Brian Besterman and Jason Robert Brown

+*This amateur production is presented by arrangement with Music Theatre International.
+All authorised performance materials are also supplied by MTI. www.mtishows.co.uk*